nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 **Question**

-What are the three posterior probabilites for PANY_07 at chr24:459780?
+What are the three posterior probabilites for PANY_07 at chr24:459780 (note that I'm calling 'Mme_chr24:2558528-4558528' 'chr24' for readability)?
 Think back to how you extracted information from the glf files.

 <details>